lux-sp4rk/bloodwork-vn/docs/manuscript.md

 Below, police cars and an ambulance crowded the street.
 Paramedics worked frantically around a figure lying motionless on the pavement.
 The impact had split Rachel's skull like a melon dropped from a height—bone fragments and brain matter spread in a dark halo around her head.
 Her chest wound from the Ninja's attack had torn wider on impact, ribs jutting through the ragged opening, organs visible in the morning light.

-The pavement around her was a Jackson Pollock of blood and viscera, still spreading in a slow, dark pool.
-Glass shards glittered everywhere, some embedded in her flesh, others scattered like deadly confetti.
+The pavement around her was a dark pool of blood and viscera, still spreading in a slow, dark gush.
+Glass shards glittered everywhere, some embedded in her flesh, others scattered like confetti.
 The Ninja's shattered pieces lay beside her, its plastic body cracked open, oil mixing with her blood in swirling patterns.

-A crow lay nearby—the same one from the beginning, impossibly.
-Its black feathers were matted and stuck to the blood, one wing splayed at an impossible angle.
-Some of its feathers had blown into the gore, dark plumage clinging to exposed tissue, creating a grotesque collage of woman and bird.
+A crow lay beside her—the same one from the beginning, impossibly.
+Its black feathers were matted in her blood, one wing draped across her shattered ribs.

+There were more.
+Perched on the fire escape, the telephone wires, circling overhead.
+Most were on the ground, surrounding her body.

+They began to feed.

+Beaks tore at exposed flesh, pulling strips of muscle from between her ribs.
+They plucked at the brain matter scattered across the pavement, swallowing pieces of her.
+One crow perched on her chest, talons gripping the wound's edge, dipping its beak inside.
+Another worked at her eye socket, extracting what remained.

+They were carrying her with them.

 The paramedics turned away, one of them vomiting into the gutter.
 There was nothing to save.